Litolorenzi/Reproducible-Research-Projects-Project-1/README.md

 Carlos Lorenzi
 2017/04

+### About
-###About This was the first project for the Reproducible Research course in Coursera's Data Science specialization track.
+This was the first project for the Reproducible Research course in Coursera's Data Science specialization track.
 The purpose of the project was to answer a series of questions using data collected from a FitBit.

+### Synopsis
-##Synopsis The purpose of this project was to practice:
+The purpose of this project was to practice:

+1 - loading and preprocessing data
+2 - Inputing missing values
-loading and preprocessing data imputing missing values interpreting data to answer research questions
+3 - Interpreting data to answer research questions

 ## Data